teomusatoiu/finetuning_oradea_hack/README.md

 # From Good to Great: Hands-On Fine-Tuning for Hackathon Success

-Welcome to our **Fine Tuning Workshop**, a repository designed to kickstart your journey into fine-tuning with OpenAI's technologies during this hackathon.
+Welcome to our **Fine Tuning Workshop**!
+This repository designed to kickstart your journey into fine-tuning with OpenAI's technologies during this hackathon.
 Here, you’ll find three hands-on exercises that will help you master the art of fine-tuning models to achieve greater accuracy and performance in various tasks.

 ## 🚀 How to Get Started